gofiber/docs/api/client.md

 {% endcode %}

 ### XML
-XML sends an XML request with `application/xml` content type.
+XML sends an XML request by setting the Content-Type header to `application/xml`.

 {% code title="Signature" %}
 ```go